top of page

 Far away.
 Perhaps this is the word that best fits today.
 How present are you or do you feel right now?
 In this cosmopolitan universe, where horns are the musical notes that accompany the passing of the hours and points of light are the screens that take over our gaze, making the 'emptiness' the 'filled' of the soul.
 The desire here is for the soul to fill the void.
 To see, to feel, to hear.
 Human senses that make us fill our soul with LIFE, this is the appeal of Raphael Dias and FLO Atelier Botânico, with the exhibition CLOSE.

-Together, they make the birds and the breeze of the winds become musical notes, the sunlight the warmth we feel on our skin and the shadow we see on the ground when it hits the different curves and textures near the window.
+Together, they make the birds and the breeze of the winds become musical notes, the sunlight the warmth we feel on our skin and the shadow we see on the ground as it hits the different curves and textures near the window.
 It is possible to be present and feel love for life.
 CLOSE is a perfect starting point.

 Karen Suehiro- curator